 Arizona, New Mexico, West Texas & the Rio Grande Valley

-California: Anaheim, Covina & West Covina, East Los Angeles, South and South Central Los Angeles, Santa Ana, Valley of the Moon
+California: Anaheim, East Los Angeles, Napa County, Solano and Sonoma Counties, South and South Central Los Angeles, Santa Ana, Yolo County

 Michelle joined Pomona College in the summer of 2013, shortly after completing her Masters in Higher Education at California State University, Fullerton.
 During her time in this program, Michelle was able to conduct research with her peers to discover factors that motivate first-generation Latino males to go to college.
 Although Michelle is a proud born-and-raised Angeleno, she attended college out of state, receiving her B.A. in Spanish from Colorado College.
 She aspires to further her education in the near future by pursuing a doctorate in education.
 Michelle is committed to increasing the number of underrepresented, first-generation students going to college and thrives in her work at Pomona as part of the diversity recruitment team’s efforts to increase diversity on campus.